HarrisonOfTheNorth/Elspic-IoT-the-next-generation/README.md

 *We solution architects just love abstractions that free themselves!*

 - By studying the abstraction of **Electronic Conspicuity**, we will; quickly discover that IOT needs saving from itself, *why* it needs saving from itself, and *how* Elspic is the solution.

-Let's understand how EoT is fast-becoming the new IoT.
+*So let's understand how EoT is fast-becoming the new IoT!*

 ### However first, let's recap IoT!